Communicating Risk and Response of Invasive Tree Pests in Urban Forests: A Need for Context in Contemporary Media

 When Loss Leads

-Deliberate learning from jurisdictions that have experienced the devastating losses of their urban forests to invasive tree species such as DED and EAB can help normalize their presence without minimizing the seriousness of their impacts on local ecosystems and ecoservices.
-This proactive perspective-setting can guide public concern toward more meaningful and sustained acts of tree stewardship.
+Deliberate learning from jurisdictions that have experienced the devastating loss of urban trees to invasive species such as DED and EAB can help normalize conversations about these threats and channel public concern toward meaningful and sustained acts of stewardship.

 This framing invites us all to see trees beyond the blurring effects experienced from our vehicles, bikes, and busy-ness of our lives.
 To see trees as the living organisms that they are and in doing so, communicates the timely need for shared responsibility and renewed investment in their long-term care.